-April - June 2007 Update: MNDOT executed a contract with the University of Minnesota, Hubert H. Humphrey Institute for Phase I of this project.
-Phase I includes drawing upon national research and experts on parking pricing and assessing potential parking pricing alternatives in the Twin Cities.
-The project team worked on establishing a task force of state and local leaders and representatives of key policy and advocacy groups to examine the benefits and barriers to implementing innovative parking pricing strategies and to recommend specific projects which could be implemented in the short-run.
+July - September 2007 Update: The project team is working to establish a task force of state and local leaders and representatives of key policy and advocacy groups to examine the benefits and barriers to implementing innovative parking pricing strategies and to recommend specific projects which could be implemented in the short-run.
 Background research was begun to examine the current state of parking in select locations in the Twin Cities.
 Outreach and education activities planned include public roundtables, meetings with city councils and key local government staff, community meetings and focus groups, as well as communications and media outreach.
-The team also worked on identifying specific parking pricing demonstration projects including local government partners.
+The team is identifying specific parking pricing demonstration projects including local government partners.